 The race will be chip timed by 3 Way Racing using their “chip on bib” RFID technology.
 You will need to wear your bib on your chest/stomach area (in view for timers and volunteers) in order to ensure accurate timing.
-You will receive an email with your finishing time, and we’ll have streaming live results at results.3wayracing.com.
+You will receive an email with your finishing time, and we’ll provide a link to the final results.

 Who are the charitable beneficiaries of the Thoroughbred Classic?